kwilkos/cxf/distribution/src/main/release/samples/mtom/README.txt

 Running the demo using java
 ---------------------------

-From the samples/mtom directory run the commands, entered on a single command line:
+From the samples/mtom directory run the following commands.
+They are entered on a single command line.

 For UNIX (must use forward slashes):
     java -Djava.util.logging.config.file=$CXF_HOME/etc/logging.properties